BiologicalRecordsCentre/brc-charts/README.md

 ### Documentation
 The package uses JSDoc to produce the API documentation.
 JSDoc is not included in the package dependendies since developers normally install it globally in their development environment.

+The library includes some creation methods for charts which are either, experimental, deprecated or undocumented.
+For an account of all of the chart creation methods and their status, see the [working examples](https://biologicalrecordscentre.github.io/brc-charts/docs/).

 ### Typical build & publish workflow
 - `npm audit --omit=dev` (look for any important vulnerabilities)
 - `npm run lint`